Dunedin's annual larp convention.

 We encourage projects to provide a discount to NZLARPS members, and to extend that discount to dependent children where young people attend.

+Post your idea on the Game Ideas forum (external link) on Diatribe, or one of the Larp groups on Facebook.
 The first step is to get some feedback on whether the idea is sound.
-You will get constructive feedback from the community.
 This step is optional.

 To download the documents, right-click the link and select "Save As..." then save the forms on your computer.
 Open the forms and fill them in with the project details and finances.
 You only need to fill in a budget if your project requires funding.
 Contact the society President if have any questions or need help filling in the form.